wix-incubator/turnerjs/README.md

 ## Overview
 Component tests allows testing the UI (provided that it is build as components/directives of course) in order to get instant feedback and minimize the use of protractor.

-The test kit provides a base driver utility class - **WixComponentTestDriver**, which allows writing tests using typescript in order to test components in a more readable, maintainable and quicker manner, It provides basic methods to allow rendering a template, accessing underlying elements and ability to maintain drivers' hierarchy, in order to be able to reuse drivers in parent components.
+The test kit provides a base driver utility class - **TurnerComponentDriver**, which allows writing tests using typescript in order to test components in a more readable, maintainable and quicker manner, It provides basic methods to allow rendering a template, accessing underlying elements and ability to maintain drivers' hierarchy, in order to be able to reuse drivers in parent components.

 ## Installation